-Area G is equipped with an audible alarm system to alert personnel of a fire or the need to evacuate the area.
-The alarms can be activated by pulling a fire alarm or by pushing the evacuation alarm button.
-Fire alarms and evacuation alarms are in place at strategic locations to alert personnel of emergency conditions.
+Fire alarms are in place at strategic locations to alert personnel of emergency conditions.
 The fire alarms are located throughout Area G and are connected to the LAFD through the Facility's central alarm system at all times.
 Flame or smoke detection equipment is located within structures TA-54-229, TA-54-230, TA-54-231, and TA-54-232.
 Security personnel and LAFD are notified upon activation of the flame or smoke detectors.
 Fire control equipment is located throughout Area G. This equipment includes ABC-rated or BC-rated fire extinguishers, dry-chemical fire suppression systems, and several fire hydrants.
 Trained personnel can use the fire extinguishers to extinguish small, non-chemical fires.
 For larger fires, security personnel and the LAFD are alerted.
-Personnel working in Area G carry alphanumeric pagers, cellular phones, or two-way radios as the main form of communication.
-Emergency paging telephones are in place so that information can be announced throughout the area.
+Personnel working in Area G carry cellular phones, or two-way radios as the main form of communication.
 This equipment ensures that personnel can contact on-site and Facility emergency personnel at all times.
 Windsocks are at strategic locations to indicate wind direction and strength.
 PPE and emergency equipment supplies are stored a various locations throughout Area G. There are different types of monitoring equipment located at the Area G CSUs that are used to qualitatively and quantitatively evaluate airborne contaminants.
 Alarms and strobe lights warn personnel when airborne concentrations exceed preset limits.
 They are for use by personnel in emergencies involving chemical or radiological materials.
 Waste characterization documentation and SDS are available in the event of a chemical exposure.
 First aid equipment can be used to treat injuries until trained medical personnel arrive at the scene.
 Spill control equipment is maintained at various structures within Area G. Trained personnel use this equipment to mitigate small, containable spills if they know what has been spilled and are sure their actions will not put themselves or others at risk.
-PPE is also maintained at various structures within Area G and is available for use during routine and nonroutine operations to protect personnel from exposure to chemical and radiological contaminants.
+PPE is also maintained at various structures within Area G and is available for use during routine and non-routine operations to protect personnel from exposure to chemical and radiological contaminants.
 Warning tapes and barricades are used to post areas and prevent unauthorized entry into restricted areas.
 Heavy equipment is also available at Area G to move heavy objects.